chrisfishback/LOF_Dashboard/HELP_NOTES.md

         password: password

 # create docker-compose.yaml file in root
-# image to remain postgres (essentially a dependency)
+# image is a postgres image (essentially a dependency)
 version: "3.8"
 services:
     postgres-db: